teratron/gonn/README.md

 	// same n := nn.New(nn.Perceptron())
 	n := nn.New()

-	// The neuron bias, false or true n.SetNeuronBias(true)

-	// Array of the number of neurons in each hidden layer n.SetHiddenLayer(3)

-	// Activation function mode
+	n.SetNeuronBias(true)
+	n.SetHiddenLayer(3)
 	n.SetActivationMode(nn.ModeSIGMOID)

-	// The mode of calculation of the total error n.SetLossMode(nn.ModeMSE)

-	// Minimum (sufficient) limit of the average of the error during training n.SetLossLimit(.0001)

-	// Learning coefficient, from 0 to 1
+	n.SetLossMode(nn.ModeMSE)
+	n.SetLossLimit(.0001)
 	n.SetLearningRate(nn.DefaultRate)

-	// Training dataset
 	input  := []float64{1, 1}
 	target := []float64{0}

-	// Training
 	_, _ = n.Train(input, target)

-	// Writing the neural network configuration to a file _ = n.Write(nn.JSON(filepath.Join(".", "perceptron.json")))
+	_ = n.Write(nn.JSON(filepath.Join(".", "perceptron.json")))
 }
 ```